Frequently Asked Questions about PREP relate to the following topics:

 Q. Is there a limit to the number of departments that can participate in PREP?

-A. No. Although the institution is allowed to apply for or hold only one PREP award, participation of all departments relevant to biomedical and behavioral sciences is strongly encouraged.
+A. No. Although the institution is allowed to apply for or hold only one PREP award, participation of all departments relevant to biomedical sciences is strongly encouraged.